EastCoastProduct/homepage/src/technologies/react-native.md

 layout: technology.ejs
 ---

-<a href="https://facebook.github.io/react-native/">React Native</a> allows us to build native Android and iOS applications using JavaScript...and we love JavaScript.
-We can use a single codebase without having to change a lot of logic as well as easily release cross-platform applications.
-As an agency, we need to stay efficient.
-React Native lets us to do exactly that.
-React Native takes everything we love about React and applies it to native mobile development.
-Who doesn’t love easy, awesome translations like that?
+<a href="https://facebook.github.io/react-native/">React Native</a> lets us build native Android and iOS apps, but with the JavaScript we already know and love.
+As an agency we need to stay efficient and React Native lets us to do exactly that using a single codebase to release cross-platform mobile applications.

+React Native takes everything we love about our favorite web framework and applies it to native mobile development.
+Who doesn’t love an easy, awesome translation like that?

 ## Projects we've used it on